Three years ago, I shared Allan Savory’s Ted talk about Sustainable Grazing. It was a novel idea. But not anymore.

-When I listen to them, they sound just like beekeepers do a few years after switching from conventional methods to natural beekeeping.
+Those who have tried it, like it.
+They sound just like beekeepers did a few years when switching from conventional methods to natural beekeeping.

-And everyone benefits, the environment, the stock, the beekeeper/herdsman, and ultimately the consumer.
+Everyone benefits, the environment, the stock, the beekeeper/herdsman, and ultimately the consumer.